 Smoother enterprise adoption- admins can configure user consent policies, with publisher verification status as one of the primary policy criteria.

-Starting in November 2020, end-users will no longer be able to grant consent to most newly registered multi-tenant apps without verified publishers.
-This will apply to apps that are registered after November 8th 2020, use OAuth2.0 to request permissions beyond basic sign-in and read user profile, and request consent from users in different tenants than the one the app is registered in.
+- Starting in November 2020, end users will no longer be able to grant consent to most newly registered multi-tenant apps without verified publishers if risk-based step-up consent is enabled.
+This will apply to apps that are registered after November 8, 2020, use OAuth2.0 to request permissions beyond basic sign-in and read user profile, and request consent from users in different tenants than the one the app is registered in.
 A warning will be displayed on the consent screen informing users that these apps are risky and are from unverified publishers.

 There are a few pre-requisites for publisher verification, some of which will have already been completed by many Microsoft partners.
 They are: